amanojas/FirstWebsite/content/courses/example/example1.md

 <center>

-"*“Economics is the science which studies human behavior as a relationship between given ends and scarce means which have alternative uses.*"
+*“Economics is the science which studies human behavior as a relationship between given ends and scarce means which have alternative uses.*"

 </center>